SonnyK33/obsidian/WIL/WILT - 6.5.23.md

 **Savings Rate**
 Colombia has a high current account deficit.
 However, it's completely financed by FDI, and is a consequence of a high investment rate (and a stable government) relative to low domestic savings.
 The debits which decrease the current account come from profits earned by foreign companies operating in Colombia.
 Most of these profits are reinvested as FDI, neutralizing the flow.

+China now accounts for 25% of leading edge cancer drugs, from 10% in 2017.
+The number of drugs originated from China has gone from 300 to 1,200 in that period.
+Astra Zeneca has defied the current cold war with China to look for M&A opportunities there and to work with local scientists.

 Narrative